dulnan/vuetamin/README.md

    * The state function receives the store data as an argument.
 Though it's
    * possible to mutate values in data, it's a bad idea.
    *
    * You can do additional calculations here based on the data.
+Keep in mind
+   * that this function will be called for every loop, so it's a good idea to
+   * move expensive calculations to data and calculate them once inside a
+   * mutation.
    * The function can return anything from a single value, to an object or
    * an array.
+Technically even a function..?
    */
   state: function (data) {
     return {